-Marathon fitted the tug with the 442(ft) 150,000 bbl, barge the MM-2 (built in 1982 by Galveston Shipbuilding of Galveston, Texas for Marathon Oil) for service to Marathon Oil in the Gulf of Mexico.
+The Marathon Petroleum Corporation "married" the tug with the 442(ft) 150,000(bbl) barge.
+The MM-2 which was constructed in 1982.
+By Galveston Shipbuilding of Galveston, Texas for the Marathon Petroleum Corporation, for service in the Gulf of Mexico.

 On November 10th, 2005 the unit was transiting the Gulf of Mexico when it struck a submerged non-producing platform the West Cameron 229A.
 The platform had been used to support pipeline inspection and operation.

 Following Hurricane Rita, the platform's owners; Targa Midstream Services Limited Partnership had located the platform and had marked it's position with unlit buoys Following the allision, the DBL 152 capsized, the tug managed to release the barge before the capsizing.
 The barge suffered a 35(ft) long by 6(ft) wide penetration in the hull of the barge.
 The DBL 152 was fully loaded, she remained afloat while upside down.
 Although, her cargo was lost and settled on the ocean bottom.

-The barge was towed upside down into Chikisaw, Alabama where the remaining product in the barge was removed and the barge was eventually righted using a complex system of lifting the hull on air while simultaneously ballasting along with strategic placing and attachment of holding power anchors and winches.
+The barge was towed upside down into Chikisaw, Alabama.
+Where the remaining product in the barge was removed, and the barge was eventually righted.
+Using a complex system consisting of lifting the hull on air bags, while simultaneously ballasting along, with strategic placing, and attachment of holding power, anchors, and winches.
 The barge was successfully rotated back into position, at one point taking a 90 degree angle to the water.
 After her salvage, the DBL 152 was acquired by Verde Metals of Brownsville, Texas for salvage and eventual reuse.

-In 2011, K-Sea Transportation was acquired by the Kirby Corporation of Channelview, Texas.
+In 2011, the K-Sea Transportation Partnership was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.